 I have tried everything the doctors have recommended from physical therapy, dry needling, POTS protocol, exercise, medications, epidurals, therapy, radiofrequency ablation, and so much more.
 The most help I have received is from support groups.
 I attend six different support groups sponsored by U.S. Pain Foundation, National Alliance on Mental Illness, and Dysautonomia International.
 Some of them are for BIPOC (Black, Indigenous, and People of Color), LGBTQIA+, and local state/community groups.
 Discovering these groups has been a blessing.
 They have helped me not feel so alone, understand my illness better, access medical experts, understand what symptoms I am having, find a sense of community, and improve my mental health.
 Sometimes I cry at the meetings; just knowing that I am being heard, believed, and validated makes all the difference.

 I see a therapist.
 She is not actually equipped to help me cope with my physical pain but she does her best to support me.
 She tried to refer me to someone else with expertise in chronic diseases, but my limitations with Medicare leave me with few options.
 So we work together to deal with my feelings and emotions around how my life is debilitated now.
 She recently asked me how I was coping and all I could say was that I was jealous.
 Jealous of all my friends, colleagues, people on TV, fellow grocery store shoppers, and the neighbor out for a walk.
 Why can’t I be like them?
 Why can’t I go for a walk or pick up my own groceries?
 I hate being jealous; it is not their fault.
 I then realized while talking about my jealousy that really, I was angry.
 I was angry at God and all the powers that be.
 I am angry about my body.
 Angry that this is how society mistreats disabled people.
-Angry that capitalism requires you to be able-bodied and so-called productive.
+Angry that capitalism requires you to be thin, able-bodied, and so-called productive.
 Angry there is no room for me in this society.
 This realization brings me much pain, and also relief.
 Now I can work on this aspect of my illness and work toward healing.

 My therapist and I recently talked about how I was not allowed to be sick as a child.
 My mother did not have time for sick children, so she often gave me an aspirin and sent me off to school.
 I learned to hide my illness and cope without support.
 I shared with my therapist that I contend with a voice in my head that berates me for being sick.
 It says, “You are malingering.
 You need to push through.
 You are just telling stories to get attention.”
 These are such harsh messages when I am barely hanging on and need all the support I can get.
 These messages have led to me not asking for the support and help I need.
 Instead, I suffer in silence or turn to doctors when my illness has already progressed.